mangrish/java-neo4j-client/README.md

 1. No 3rd party dependencies.
 1. Very simple, Neo4J specific API that only uses Cypher, the Neo4J query language.
 1. Support for Graph and Row based result retrieval.
-1. Transactions can be executed using Atomic or traditional "Long" Transactions.
 1. Allows multiple queries per Transaction.
 Useful for batching or realising patterns like Unit of Work.
+1. Can be used with the (Java Neo4J OGM)[https://github.com/inner-loop/java-neo4j-ogm].

 # Usage